Our Essential Services

 - Other visas.

-Bear in mind you can’t work in Italy if you have a visa for medical care, tourism, religion, or judicial reasons.
+Bear in mind you cannot work in Italy if you have a visa for medical care, tourism, religion, or judicial reasons.

 To hire a foreign worker in Italy, the employer needs to obtain a permit, or nulla osta, from the Italian immigration office (SUI).
 This means that to apply for a work visa in Italy, you must secure a job first.

 However, there is a limit to how many foreign workers can come to Italy.
 The country’s quota on work visas known as Decreto Flussi (flow decree) is a quota for Non-EU workers.
 The decreto flussi allows entry for approximately 30,000 non-EU workers a year.
 Applications are open for most of the year, but quotas and application window are set at the beginning of each year.

 The quota of salaried workers admitted in Italy differs for each country.
 The Ministry of Foreign Affairs and International Cooperation tells you which conditions apply to you depending on your country of origin, visa type, and length of your stay.

 Even though you will need a work permit, you won’t need to worry about filling in a work permit application form.
 The entire application process is carried out by your employer on the website of the Ministry of the Interior or at the corresponding prefect (Prefettura) of the province where you will be working.
 However, you will need to provide your employer with some information so they can process your work permit application.